fsoubes/FilterRank/doc/rank_filters2.md

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/MERGE.jpg)
 This figure represents in A the default image (boats 720x576-8bit), B the result of the max filter in imageJ, C the result of our own function with a kernel size of 3.
 ### Variance filter

+The following figure shows the result of our _variance_ function for a boat of 720x576 pixels taking as parameter a kernel of diameter = 2 compared to the variance filter of ImageJ with a kernel radius =0.5.
+The results doesn't seem to change between the two images.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/merge_from_ofoct.png)
+#### Fig X. Result of a variance processing with (1) representing the original image and (2) and (3) are respectively corresponding to the ImageJ _variance_ and our _variance_ function

 ## Benchmark comparison between ImageJ and our implementation